roganartu/ccsrch/README.md

 ### Contributors

 #### New Source (From 1.0.4)
-Tony Lee, Ashley Kurkowski, Jonathan Daniels, Justin Vu, Nils Albjerk, Dan Benveniste, Michael Holzheimer
+Tony L, Ashley K, Jonathan D, Justin V, Nils A, Dan B, Michael H

 #### Original Source (Up to 1.0.3) - May be wrong.
 Hard to track down
 John A, Kyley S, Anand S, Chris L, Mitch A, Bill L, Phoram M